Rudisaa/Website/README.md

 # Website

-this website uses my html, css and some javascript.
-Trying to improve my skills by making this website
+This is a website I'm making with html, css and some javascript.
+This website is to test my skill, to learn more, and improve.